 While strolling around Paris, I came upon a mother and her three daughters.
 They lacked a home and were sitting together on a mattress, obviously enjoying their time with one another.
 They weren’t “panhandling.”
 I think if I hadn’t seen them on the mattress, I would not have concluded they were homeless.

 Despite lacking a roof over their heads, there was not a cloud of sadness hanging over the mother and her children.
-I asked them if I would take a photo of them.
+I asked them if I could take a photo of them.
 As I mentioned, there was a language barrier because I don’t speak French and they didn’t speak English.
 Nonetheless, with a few gestures, they understood that I wanted to take a picture of them.
 They happily agreed.

 Once I had taken the photo, and with more hand gestures than words, the mother asked me if she could get a copy of the picture.
 (I did get her a hard copy of the digital image I created that day.)